dylanslewis/stylesync/Sources/StyleSyncCore/Templates/README.md

 ## Value placeholders

-Defines a style's value.
+These represent a property value, such as a color style's hex value.
 These are all optional, so you can use the value that best suits your project.

 If a value is not available, please [create an issue](https://github.com/dylanslewis/stylesync/issues/new).

 #### Color Style